krmcbride/planktonjs/README.md

       local.sample.env
       index.ts  <------- All runtime configuration pulled in using plankton-environment routes/
-      index.ts  <------- Loaded by plankton, registers routers and GraphQLSchema from the api module index.ts  <--------- Service entrypoint, uses plankton's boot script (see previous section) parsers.ts  <------- Optional, loaded by plankton on boot to modify body parsing core/  <---------------- The core domain/model, i.e. the reason this service exists at all
+      index.ts  <------- Loaded by plankton, registers routers from the api module index.ts  <--------- Service entrypoint, uses plankton's boot script (see previous section) parsers.ts  <------- Optional, loaded by plankton on boot to modify body parsing core/  <---------------- The core domain/model, i.e. the reason this service exists at all